One-Language/Book/src/content/en-us/summary/content00/content3.md

 # CONTENT

 1. OVERVIEW
-2. Our Philosophy
+2. All Facts about ET
-3. The Language of This Book
+3. Everything (We Will Say) About & Programs

 .................................................................................................................................................................